 Inefficient processes are not only eating up the precious time of these under-resourced organizations, but also affecting their ability to strategically deliver targeted communications to very specific groups of stakeholders, use certain types of data to understand their membership and their financial position, and to demonstrate their accomplishments.

-Today and tomorrow’s members want - even expect - you to be efficient, strategic and cutting-edge in your use of technology.
+Today and tomorrow’s members want — even expect — you to be efficient, strategic, and cutting-edge in your use of technology.
 Meet them where they are, not where they were 10 years ago!

 Time is money - but also lost opportunity

-Even those who see the value of consolidating data from multiple silos and using modern, intuitive technologies to help them achieve their goals will lament that making changes like these “just aren’t in the budget.”
+Even those who see the value of consolidating data from multiple siloed solutions and using modern, intuitive technologies to help them achieve their goals will lament that making changes like these “just aren’t in the budget.”
 But what they aren’t considering is the exorbitant costs of the time they spend using disparate and antiquated systems.

 Countless hours wasted means substantial amounts of money spent needlessly!
-But also, consider the opportunities to better serve members that are being lost while staff labors over information from spreadsheets, duplicate their efforts, and scratch their heads trying to remember who attended your last event - or how to demonstrate value to that big sponsor you would like renew for the next one.
+But also, consider the opportunities to better serve members that are being lost while staff labors over information from spreadsheets, duplicate their efforts, and scratch their heads trying to remember who attended your last event — or how to demonstrate value to that big sponsor you would like to renew for the next one.